-Japanese Knotweed is a highly invasive plant, it has the ability to grow through things such as concrete, tarmac and bricks, causing damage and havoc if you have this on your property.
+Japanese Knotweed is a highly invasive plant, it has the ability to grow through things such as concrete, tarmac and bricks, causing damage and havoc if you have this on or near your property.
 I hear you ask why don’t you just cut it down?
-Unfortunately getting rid of Japanese Knotweed is a little more complex, it cannot just be cut down due to its vast root system (rhizomes) it will just grow back; quickly and more densely making your infestation worse.
+Unfortunately getting rid is a little more complex, it cannot just be cut down due to its vast root system (rhizomes) it will just grow back quickly and more densely making your infestation worse.

 The Wildlife and Countryside Act 1981 section 114 (2) (WCA 1981) classifies Japanese Knotweed as a controlled plant, so care must be taken when exterminating or moving the plant material.
 It is not illegal for you to have the plant on your property however it is illegal to cause or allow the plant to spread in the wild, this can land you a £2,500 fine or 2 years in prison.

-Throughout the year and it’s growth cycle the pesky plant goes through a few different stages, so the characteristics you need to be looking out for changes.
-There are some tell tale signs that should signify whether you have a Japanese Knotweed problem or not.
+Identification is important due to the problems that it can cause to you as a homeowner, especially if you are considering selling.
+Identification can be difficult because throughout the growing season and it’s growth cycle the pesky plant goes through different stages, meaning the characteristics of Japanese Knotweed you need to be looking out for changes.
+Be aware that there are other plants that look similar, like Russian Vine and Giant Knotweed.
+However, there are some tell tale signs that should signify whether you have an infestation or not.

 - Bright luscious green coloured leaves

 - Shovel or a heart with a flat bottom shaped leaves